craftingcity/The-Known-World/README.md

 Faith holds a special kind of power; that of the many, the bonded in ideal, the togetherness that forms a [[Grand Pantheon|God]] – or feeds a power of such a caliber.
 People of the multiverse are all born into their world with a Soul, the densest form of Faith their is; Faith in Life.

 #### About Punishment
 Exile or Execution are common punishments for serious crimes such as treason or murder.
-Fines or Imprisonment are common for minor crimes, such as swashbucklry, skulldugery or dissent.
+Fines or Imprisonment are common for minor crimes, such as swashbucklery, skulldugery or dissent.

 Many cultures have unique forms of punishment and unique crimes.
 A culture's justification for punishment is also often unique, be it a contract, ideal, or some other broken bond.